KiddLab/random-sample-by-ppm/README.md

 # random-sample-by-ppm
 Randomly sample genomic positions based on a Position Probability Matrix.

-By defualt, randomly choses a genomic strand.
+By default, randomly choses a genomic strand.
 Also includes scripts for calculating a PPM based on observed motifs.